American Student Government Association: ASGA Membership

-ASGA has over 1,500 member student governments at the nearly 4,500 institutions across the United States.
+ASGA has nearly 1,000 members of the 4,301 institutions with student governments across the United States.

 ASGA Events

-Since 2005, ASGA has produced 140 conferences for student government leaders and advisors.
+Since 2005, ASGA has produced over 200 conferences for student government leaders and advisors.
 3,000 students and administrators attend 11 ASGA conferences each year.
 700 student leaders attend the National Student Government Summit annually.

 ASGA Mission

 The American Student Government Association will provide all Student Government leaders and advisors nationwide with networking, research, and information resources and will teach them how to become more effective, ethical, and influential leaders on their campuses.
 ASGA also will promote the advancement of SGs, conduct research as the nation's only "SG Think Tank," and advocate the importance of having a vibrant, autonomous Student Government organization at every institution in America.